The Professional Negligence Law Review: United Kingdom - England & Wales

 Finally, while contractual devices for limitation and exclusion of liability are often used in retainers as a means of reducing liability exposure, they do not feature prominently in reported cases.
 There are probably two reasons for this: the first is that such devices are subject to statutory control13 and, therefore, are not always effective; the second is that the professional's regulatory arrangements often prohibit or limit their use.14

 The Law Society is an independent professional body that represents the 145,000 solicitors in England and Wales.
 It provides support and advice to the legal profession and promotes the role of solicitors.

 Solicitors are regulated by the Solicitors Regulation Authority (SRA), the regulatory arm of the Law Society.
 The SRA's role is to prescribe standards for the solicitors' profession to protect the public and to ensure that clients receive good service.
-The SRA's rules are named 'SRA Standards and Regulations' and comprise a collection of freestanding codes and rules covering, for example, the professional conduct of solicitors (Code of Conduct of Solicitors, RELs and RFLs), regulated firms (Code of Conduct for Firms), the holding of client money (SRA Accounts Rules) and the requirements for professional indemnity insurance (Indemnity Insurance Rules).
-These standards include mandatory principles for all solicitors, such as upholding the rule of law and administration of justice, and acting in the best interests of clients.
+The SRA's rules are named 'SRA Standards and Regulations' and comprise a collection of freestanding codes and rules covering, for example, the professional conduct of solicitors (the Code of Conduct of Solicitors, RELs and RFLs), regulated firms (the Code of Conduct for Firms), the holding of client money (the SRA Accounts Rules) and the requirements for professional indemnity insurance (the Indemnity Insurance Rules).
+These standards include mandatory principles for all solicitors, such as upholding the rule of law and administration of justice and acting in the best interests of clients.